700 laid-off GM workers will get their jobs back

 The automaker also announced it would hire 220 new workers at its Romulus, Mich., Powertrain Plant.
 This total of 900 jobs are in addition to the 7,000 U.S. jobs and $1 billion in plant investments GM announced earlier this year.

 The company announced earlier this month it was eliminating the third shift at Lansing Delta Township, a move that would cut about 1,100 jobs as of May 12.
-The shift will be eliminated because the company is moving production of the GMC Acadia, which was built in Lansinf, to a plant in Spring Hill, Tenn.
+The shift will be eliminated because the company is moving production of the GMC Acadia, which was built in Lansing, to a plant in Spring Hill, Tenn.

 Related: Trump and jobs: A running fact check